bullet-train-co/bullet_train-core/bullet_train/docs/billing/stripe.md

 ## Option B: Using the Open Source version of Bullet Train Billing via git

-### B.1.
-Find a Compatible Version

-It is possible you will need to find a release that is compatible with your version of BulletTrain.
-As of the time of writing, `bullet_train-billing` and `bullet_train-billing-stripe` do not have versions tagged in git.
-You will need to go through the commit history of each project and identify an appropriate git reference.
 - [Git history for bullet_train-billing](https://github.com/bullet-train-pro/bullet_train-billing/commits/main/)
 - [Git history for bullet_train-billing-stripe](https://github.com/bullet-train-pro/bullet_train-billing-stripe/commits/main/)